objektwerks/fritz/README.md

 Notes
 -----
 1. Fritz2 lenses do not work.
 Neither do Arrow lenses.
-Is it a Ksp configuration issue or defect?s
+Is it a Ksp configuration issue or defect?
 2. This project mimics [Pool Balance](https://github.com/objektwerks/pool.balance.w), less Postgresql, JoddMail and Caffeine.

 Build